Lonsdale201/rpg-maker-mv-Debugger/README.md

 The log window is scrollable, for which you can set two keyboard shortcuts.

 In addition, there is a Smartfade technique that fades the window itself after 5 seconds of inactivity (texts are not affected)
+You can define a key to toggle the window log visibility

 You can turn this feature off.